Do you know what your greatest expense is?

 It is due to this that you can even offer this flexibility as you can make sure that they are only taking advantage of this feature on rare occasions.
 If you choose to add this flexible policy to be precise in your wording like so:

 Here at Salon we understand that accidents and emergencies happen that prevent 24-hour notice for canceling or rescheduling your appointment.
 Salon members are given one (1) grace appointment a year for last-minute scheduling changes, cancellations, or no-shows.
 Please inquire at our location on how to sign up for free today!

 6. Flexible Salon Policy

-An important note about that, it is incredibly important that you get in contact with your clients around 48 hours before their appointments to confirm!
-In today’s day and age, this has become expected by clients and is easy to implement either as part of your front desk staff’s daily routine or by automation within your CRM or scheduling system.
+You should contact your clients around 48 hours before their appointments to confirm.
+This is expected by clients today and is easy to implement by automation within your scheduling system.

 Here at Salon we will do everything we can to accommodate appointment changes and cancellations as required.
 Please give us a call at your earliest convenience to modify or cancel your appointment.

 Get the Right Software to Support Your Appointment Management

 Having the right salon cancellation and no-show policy in place is crucial.
 But to reinforce it, you need to be able to accept bookings with credit card upfront and send reminders to your clients ahead of their appointment.

 To help you decide on the right software for your business, I’ve compiled a detailed guide to help you find the right salon software here.